Dynamic Network Control for Confidential Multi-hop Communications: Confidential Multihop Network Control with a Finite Decoding Delay Constraint

+Constraint~\eqref{op:flow_control_finite} ensures that the long-term service rate is larger than the long-term arrival rate; Constraint~\eqref{op:privacy_outage_finite} ensures that the portion of the actual confidential bits experiencing secrecy outage is lower than $\gamma_s$; and Constraint~\eqref{op:flow_conservation_finite} is for the flow conservation at intermediate nodes.

 Once again, we employ a cross-layer dynamic control algorithm based on the stochastic network optimization framework to solve the optimization problem (\ref{op:objective_func_finite}-\ref{op:flow_conservation_finite}).
-Clearly, in this problem, subsequent scheduling decisions are correlated with each other, since the message is encoded over finite number of blocks, and thus, the optimality of dynamic control algorithms cannot be claimed.
-In the following, we develop a sub-optimal solution which performs scheduling by treating the messages as if they are infinite length messages, but at the same time chooses confidential encoding rates of individual messages by keeping account of actual confidential bits experiencing secrecy outages.
+Clearly, in this problem, since the message is encoded across a finite number of blocks, a control decision given in a time slot depends on the decisions of the same message given in the subsequent time slots.
+Thus, the optimality of dynamic control algorithms cannot be claimed.
+In the following, we develop a sub-optimal solution which performs scheduling by treating the messages as if they are infinite length messages, but at the same time chooses confidential encoding rates of individual messages by keeping account of information experiencing secrecy outages.